discordutilitybot/utilitybot/.github/README.md

 You can also create an issue on GitHub to request a feature.
 If necessary, explain the feature with screenshots.

 ## Donating
-This project is an open source project and we currently need funds for hardware/hosting to develop a better user experience.
-Every donation will be spent on making UtilityBot better for our users.
+This project is an open source project and we currently need funds for hardware/hosting.
+Every donation will be spent on improving UtilityBot to develoop a better user experience.
 You can find several ways to donate below.

  - [Patreon](https://www.patreon.com)
 - [Paypal](https://www.paypal.com)

 ## Security
-To report security/vulnerabilities in the bot or code, email security@utilitybot.co.
+To report security/vulnerabilities in the bot or code, please email security@utilitybot.co.

 ## Help and Support
-The default command to get help is u!help, You can also join our support/community server with the link above.
+The default command to get help is u!help.
+You can also join our support/community server with the link above.

 > **NOTE**: Support will not be provided if you attempt to self-host Utility Bot.
 It is NOT recommended!